eyereasoner/eye/learning/EYE-learning.md

 **Goal-first engineering.** Because the Goal is fixed up front, the LLM “learns” a concrete procedure to reach it.
 The result is a durable artifact for CI/CD, compliance, and reproducible research.

-## Evidence in practice

-The repository contains **a large suite of cases** illustrating the pattern across varied scenarios, together with an `./test` runner that executes them end-to-end and emits the **answer / reason-why / check** outputs for each case.
-In our experience, these cases typically worked **first-time-right**, which suggests the approach is robust under realistic constraints.

-> **Reproducibility:** Because the generated Python is self-contained, anyone can rerun a case from a clean environment and expect the same outputs (answer, explanation, and verification), which is essential for auditability and scientific method.

-## Typical workflow

-1. **Frame the goal.** Define the entailment or decision you want (e.g., “Given this RDF and these N3 rules, compute X and justify it.”).
-2. **Assemble inputs.** Provide the relevant RDF graphs and N3 rule files.
-3. **Synthesize.** Prompt the LLM to generate a **single Python script** that: loads inputs; computes the **Answer**; prints the **Reason why**; runs an internal **Check**.
-4. **Execute and validate.** Run the script locally or in CI; record outputs and harness results.
-Use the repository’s `./test` command to execute the case suite consistently.
-5. **Iterate and harden.** As rules and data evolve, update the inputs and regenerate the script, preserving the same acceptance criteria (answer, reason, check).
-6. **(Optional) Integrate with EYE.** For larger or performance-sensitive scenarios, hand the reasoning step to the EYE engine to leverage forward/backward chaining and proof features, while retaining the LLM-synthesized harness for verification.

 ## Architecture at a glance

 ```